zet23t/td2play/README.md

 * ./pagebufferscript: A scripting language for TD environment - concept only so far

 For more information, please read the readme files in the respective directories.

+## Regarding tests

+There are a few tests around the math libraries that can be compiled and run quite easily (no fancy frameworks needed, just a bunch of asserts that crash the test if the outcome is wrong).

+Next to that there are some basic testing projects that demonstrate one or two functionalities that can be compiled and run via simulator or tiny screen.
+Sadly I don't know how to automate testing the functionalities in a better way yet.